Jasur Hasanov (footballer, born 1983)

-Jasur Orziqulovich Hasanov (Uzbek Cyrillic: Жасур Ҳасанов; born 2 August 1983 in Jizzakh, Uzbekistan) is a footballer from Uzbekistan currently playing for Sogdiana Jizzakh.
-He usually plays as left midfielder.

-Hasanov is a regular starter for the Uzbekistan national football team.
+Jasur Orziqulovich Hasanov (Uzbek Cyrillic: Жасур Ҳасанов; born 2 August 1983) is an Uzbekistani professional footballer who plays as an attacking midfielder for Sogdiana Jizzakh.
+He has been a regular starter for the Uzbekistan national team.

 Club career

 Hasanov started his footballing career in Sogdiana Jizzakh, a football club based in his hometown of Jizzakh, at the age of 16.

 Bunyodkor

 Hasanov was signed by eventual Uzbek League champions Bunyodkor in 2007.
 He soon became a core member of the team, leading Bunyodkor to their first ever Uzbek League championship in 2008, and again in 2009 and 2010.

 In 2009, he was awarded third place in the Uzbekistan Footballer of the Year award, losing out to teammate Rivaldo, and Odil Ahmedov.

 Lekhwiya

 In 2010, Hasanov was loaned to Qatari club Lekhwiya.
 Hasanov helped them win their first ever championship in Qatar Stars League within the first year of the club's promotion to the 1st league.

 On 7 July 2011, it was announced that Hasanov moved back to Bunyodkor after his loan with Lekhwiya expired.